mirrorleos/pistonLamp/README.md

 Now, let's talk a little about replicability of the project.
 If you manage to find the exact same piston[^1], I'll leave the .STL files [here](https://www.printables.com/model/1530696-pistonlamp) for you to print with your 3D printer.

+If you don't have the same exact piston, you can try to measure the STL files from above using your slicer of choice, to see if the piston you found is compatible with this project.

 If your piston is not compatible, good luck and have a nice CAD session!